-Three slope edge measures are sufficient to allow the algebraic solution to be performed without space space resection.
-More than three measures can be used to further increase the accuracy, as well as vertical angle measurements and slope length measurements.
-In this case, since the number of equations is greater than the number of equations in the linear equations established as A x = b as above, the system of equations according to Least Squares Principle;
+Three zenith angles measures are sufficient to allow the algebraic solution to be performed without space resection.
+More than three measures can be used to further increase the accuracy, as well as slope length measurements.
+In this case, since the number of equations is greater than the number of equations in the linear equations established as A = b as above, the system of equations according to Least Squares Principle;

-$$A^{T}Ax = A^{T}b \tag{9}$$
+$$A^T A x = A^T b (9)$$